justdroo/mirror-mirror/src/labs/03_truthiness_control_flow/readme.md

 If they choose incorrectly, they will go fish (pick a card from the top of the deck and add it to their hand).
 At this point, the turn will switch to the other player.

+## Tests

+To run all tests on this lab, enter into the terminal:
+`rspec spec/03_truthiness_control_flow`

+You should see that some of the tests have already been completed.
+If you want to only run a specific file, add the file name to the path.
+For example:

+`rspec spec/03_truthiness_control_flow/Game.rb`

+## Lab

+Either

+`rake run_lab:3`

+or

+`ruby labs/03_truthiness_control_flow/runner.rb`

 #### Bonus
 Once you get the lab completed, try out some of these challenges below.